 Purpose of writing the letter of introduction

-The next thing that should be included in a letter of introduction is a brief explanation as to why you are making the introduction.
+The next thing that should be included in an introduction letter is a brief explanation as to why you are making the introduction.

 The expected outcome or a CTA

-The next thing that should be included in a letter of introduction is the expected outcome or a call to action.
+The next thing that should be included in an introduction is the expected outcome or a call to action.
 What do you expect to happen as a result of the introduction?
 What is the next step that each of the parties should take?
 A clear call to action will help both parties take the next step.

 Any necessary contact information

-Another key item that should be included in the letter of introduction is relevant contact information, such as the email address or phone number of the person being introduced.
-If you are emailing the letter of introduction, make sure to CC the email of the person being introduced to ensure they receive a copy of the letter.
+Another key item that should be included in the introduction is relevant contact information, such as the email address or phone number of the person being introduced.
+If you are emailing the letter, make sure to CC the email of the person being introduced to ensure they receive a copy of the letter.
 If there is any other contact information, include it in the letter.

 Closing

-The next thing that is essential in a letter of introduction is a closing.
-A closing is basically a polite way of saying thanks and goodbye.
+The next thing that is essential in a letter is a closing.
+Closing is basically a polite way of saying thanks and goodbye.
 It should be short and simple yet effective.
 The closing should be followed by your signature.

 Regards,